 Unfortunately, there is no standard of impairment for drugs.
 This can make it difficult to prove whether a medicated driver who caused an Atlanta DUI accident was behaving recklessly.
 If you or a loved one was injured by a medicated driver in Georgia, it is a good idea to discuss your case with an Atlanta DUI victim attorney.

 To learn more about the rights of Atlanta DUI accident victims, download a free copy of Atlanta DUI victim attorney Shane Smith’s book, I Was Hit By A Drunk Driver: What Do I Do Next?
-To discuss your case with a Georgia DUI injury lawyer, contact the Law Offices of Shane Smith at 866-979-1629.
+To discuss your case with a Georgia DUI injury lawyer, contact Shane Smith Law at 866-979-1629.